akhileshtayade/rdk/README.md

 # Random Dot Kinematogram
 This code was used to introduce the students in the course, Decision making and the brain at IIT Kanpur(Spring Semester, 2021) to the Random Dot Kinematogram(RDK).

-Please follow to the following steps to visualise the RDK:
+Please follow the following steps to visualise the RDK:
 1. Download the latest version of [jsPsych](https://github.com/jspsych/jsPsych/) into a directory(check the right side of the page, under 'Releases').
 2. If the downloaded *jsPsych* is a zip folder, extract the folder.
 Please keep the name of the extracted folder same as the zipped folder.
 You should delete the zipped folder if the zipped and unzipped folder are in the same directory.
 3. Now download the file **rdk.html**(from this github repo) into the same directory where the extracted jsPscyh folder is.